techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/whiteboard-rooms.md

 - **Home screen:** The **Whiteboard** button appears outside of meetings next to **Calendar**.
 - **In-meeting Share Tray:** The **Microsoft Whiteboard** option is available.

-Even if the **Start Whiteboard** feature is disabled and/or your Teams Rooms device is not a Touch board device like Surface Hub 3, you can view and follow whiteboards shared by remote participants in a meeting.
+Even if the **Start Whiteboard** feature is disabled and/or your Teams Rooms device isn't a Touch board device like Surface Hub 3, you can view and follow whiteboards shared by remote participants in a meeting.
 It mirrors a remote participant's view when the remote participant uses the [Follow me](https://learn.microsoft.com/whiteboard-follow-me-feature) feature on the whiteboard.

 **Note:** If you want to disable the **Start Whiteboard** feature, please apply this XML: `false`